xu-ellen/ap-csa-fastpages/_posts/2022-08-26-docker-server.md

 Windows: https://docs.docker.com/desktop/install/windows-install/
 Mac: https://docs.docker.com/desktop/install/mac-install/.

+Now, each time you want to use Docker, you can start Docker desktop to get it up and running.
+Make sure you do this before building locally!

 ### 2. (For Windows) Set up Docker with WSL

 For Windows, to set up Docker with WSL use https://docs.docker.com/desktop/windows/wsl/.

+### (Optional) Download Docker extention in VSCode

+VSCode has an extension too make it easier to manage docker containers and images directly in your IDE.
+To download, go to the Extensions tab of VSCode (left bar, or Ctrl+Shift+X), search "Docker" and download the extension from Microsoft.
+You should now see a docker icon on the left bar, which you can click on to see your Docker connections.

 ### 3. Run `make server` in repo